kwyxz/steamdeck/README.md

 ### Xemu & Xenia

 I am providing update scripts for both emulators.
 See Applications/xemu and Applications/xenia for details.
 The `update-all.sh` script will update both.
 Xenia seems to not like having to switch between Proton versions.
 If Xenia gives you a blank screen, clear the cache.

+### Play!

+In order to play Namco System 2X6 games you will need the Play! emulator.
+AppImages for this emulator exist in GitHub as a result of their CI/CD workflow, but are not easily available to any automated script.
+A more thorough documentation is included in the Applications/play/ folder should you be interested in emulating such hardware.

 ### Helper Scripts